cacilhas/kodumaro/_source/posts/2023-02-21-lovecraft.md

 :right ![Oni][image]

 :first A platform I simply love is [Scratch][].
-You can build different kinds of application using a visual programming based on drag’n’drop’ping blocks.
+You can build different kinds of application using a visual programming based on drag’n’drop blocks.

 Recently I’ve been working on a Lovecraftian game quite simple, where you just need to find a key using a sensor, while running away from an *oni*-style demon.
 I